lingthio/Flask-User/docs/source/design_goals.rst

 Ready to use
 ------------

-The :doc:`minimal_app` requires only eleven lines of additional code.
+The :doc:`recipes_minimal_app` requires only eleven lines of additional code.

 Fully Customizable
 ------------------